apify-projects/store-rotten-tomatoes/.actor/README.md

 - others such as building **recommendation engines**, creating **visualizations**, **machine learning** and **predictive modeling** and more...

 ## How to scrape Rotten Tomatoes 🎥
-To scrape [Rotten Tomatoes](https://www.rottentomatoes.com/) just follow these few simple steps and you'll get your data in a few minutes:
+To scrape [Rotten Tomatoes](https://www.rottentomatoes.com/) just follow these few simple steps and you'll get your data:

 1. Click on Try for free.
 2. Enter one or more URLs you want to scrape.